jtablesaw/tablesaw/README.md

 You can see examples and read more about plotting in Tablesaw here: https://jtablesaw.wordpress.com/2016/07/30/new-plot-types-in-tablesaw/.

 ### Current performance:
-Some areas of Tablesaw perform better than others.
-To give you a sense of where we're going, you can now load a 500,000,000 row, 4 column csv file (35GB on disk) entirely into about 10 GB of memory.
+You can load a 500,000,000 row, 4 column csv file (35GB on disk) entirely into about 10 GB of memory.
 If it's in Tablesaw's .saw format, you can load it in 22 seconds.
 You can query that table in 1-2 ms: fast enough to use as a cache for a Web app.

 BTW, those numbers were achieved on a laptop.